-A record formed from the emanation or exhalation existent in the presence of a moment.
+Auragraphs- A record formed from the supposed emanation or exhalation of a moment.

 An auragraph is produced by pulling photographic paper from its light-tight container and exposing it to the elements of a specific moment in time.
-Upon the passing of that moment the chemically altered sheet of paper is resealed in its container before being processed in a traditional dark room, fixing its altered state permanently.
+Upon the passing of that moment the chemically altered sheet of paper is resealed in its container before being processed in a traditional dark room, fixing the altered state of the silver permanently.